minima-global/minidocs/docs/runanode/android_v9_and_up.md

 This is the last date and time your node sent a PING message.
 Pings are sent at random each day.
 For every day your node pings us, we will add 1 Minima to your rewards.
 :::

-## How to use MiniDapps
+## Next Steps

-To learn more about MiniDapps, please see the [About MiniDapps](/docs/learn/minidapps/minidappsintro) section.
+Now your node is up and running, you can contribute to our Testnet by testing our [MiniDapps](/docs/learn/minidapps/minidappsintro) - decentralized applications on Minima.

 The latest MiniDapps, developed by the Minima Team, are available to download from the **DAPP Store** page in the app.

-For guidance on how to use MiniDapps, please visit the **Help** section in the mobile app.
+For guidance on how to use MiniDapps, please visit the **Help** section in the app.